UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

 - Sometimes there are `<h1>` and `<p>` tags next to some elements on the homepage, but the author quickly forgets about them in subsequent views.
 - It is recommended to check the contact form on a mobile device for readability and usability.

+#### Feedback from
+1. First person:
+   - The "Let's talk" button may be confusing for typical users who may not recognize it as a button.
+   - The icons at the bottom of the page, especially the red, blue, and orange ones, are too prominent and overshadow the rest of the colors on the page.
+   - The "App Development" and "Web Development" panels should be larger, and the code icon should be symmetrically placed to be more visible.
+   - The main goal of the portfolio page is to showcase skills, so they should be clearly visible and easily recognizable.

 ### Personal Portfolio Website
 Author: [Dliya' Zarror Nibros](https://www.figma.com/@dzarrorn)